Managing Cyber Risk in a Hybrid Work Environment

 MONITORING REMOTE WORKSPACES IS HARDER

 When employees work from the office, they are all protected by the same network defences.
 The IT department adopts control and recognises when unauthorised actors are trying to access the network.
-However, this is not the case when people work from a remote environment.
+However, this is not the case when people work remotely.
 Weak Wi-Fi, shared laptops, lack of firewalls and anti-virus software, and weak passwords leave weak points for cyber-criminals to exploit.

 DISTRACTIONS

-Remote workers are more exposed to distractions by family members or social media.
-Therefore, they are more likely to click on malicious links.
-Did you know that Google registered a total of 2 million phishing websites in 2020 alone?
-This goes to show that one distracted move from a remote worker can instantly result in a breach, causing damage to themselves and their company.
+Remote workers are more exposed to distractions from family members or social media, so they are more likely to click on malicious links.
+Did you know that Google registered 2 million phishing websites in 2020 alone?
+This shows that one distracted move from a remote worker can instantly result in a breach, causing damage to themselves and their company.

 STOLEN DEVICES AND DOCUMENTS

-Irish firms and individuals lose over €400 million a year due to lost or stolen electronic gadgets.
-If not protected with strong passwords or remote-wipe features, these laptops, smartphones and tablets could expose important corporate and financial data.
+Irish firms and individuals lose over €400 million annually due to lost or stolen electronic gadgets.
+If not protected with strong passwords or remote wipe features, these laptops, smartphones, and tablets could expose important corporate and financial data.

 TECHNOLOGY CHALLENGES

-According to the Cloud Industry Forum research, 41% of employers think that remote working is still not as secure as working in the office.
-The absence of real-time visibility and missed-patching cycles are two significant challenges for the security of virtual teams.
-Moreover, a hybrid workplace requires more shuffling of data between remote employees, cloud servers and employees who work in the office.
-This level of complexity requires careful managing and monitoring.
+According to the Cloud Industry Forum research, 41% of employers think remote work is still less secure than office work.
+The absence of real-time visibility and missed patching cycles are two significant challenges for the security of virtual teams.
+Moreover, a hybrid workplace requires more data shuffling between remote employees, cloud servers, and employees who work in the office.
+This level of complexity requires careful management and monitoring.

 WAYS TO MANAGE CYBER RISK IN A HYBRID WORK ENVIRONMENT